 Many people are going to the GP for minor skin conditions that can easily be treated on their own, but before you go, make sure you know the guidelines for when referral is needed.

 Skin cancer is usually caused by the sun and can be treated with effective skin cancer treatments if it is caught early.
 However, many people do not realize they have skin cancer until it has progressed significantly.
-If you are concerned about the appearance of a mole or skin lesion, go to the skin cancer clinic and consult with a professional GP.
+If you are concerned about the appearance of a mole or skin lesion, go to the skin cancer clinic and consult with a professional general practitioner.

 Image Source: Google